 "People are experiencing a complicated set of emotions right now," says Kristin Francis, MD, a psychiatrist at Huntsman Mental Health Institute.
 "Many people who followed the public health rules and made sacrifices thought they would be rewarded with the pandemic coming to an end.
 Others feel like they've sacrificed enough over the past two years and no longer want to strictly abide by the rules.
 Many are angry and upset that some people are intentionally turning heads at doing what is asked.
 It's been a lot, to say the least."

 There is a draining sense of hopelessness that things will never get back to normal or to the way they were before the pandemic.
-Others who are immunocompromised or at high risk for severe COVID-19 may have lived in fear of dying or getting sick.
+Others who are immunocompromised or at high risk for severe COVID-19 may have lived in fear of dying or getting sick for nearly two years.
 Many feel the mental toll of isolation and the strain of constantly adapting to new rules, new ways of doing things, and new realities.
+Increasingly, people are frustrated, exhausted, and angry.
 Francis recommends the following to cope with the emotional strain of the pandemic and "pandemic fatigue."

 Take some time, pause, and bring awareness to your feelings.
 Observe your feelings in a non-judgmental way.
 Allow yourself to feel your emotions without feelings of guilt or shame.

 Validate your feelings out loud with a trusted confidant or write them down in a journal, whatever is most helpful to you.
 Examples include things like: "I feel angry.
 I feel some deaths could have been prevented.
 I'm frustrated.
 I feel like I've missed out on many milestones these past two years.
 I'm lonely.
 I'm tired of not seeing my friends and family.
 I'm scared.
 The future seems so uncertain."